Superficial vein thrombosis: Classification

 SVTs can be classified as either varicose vein (VV) or non-varicose (NV) associated.
 NV-SVTs are more likely to be associated with genetic procoagulable states compared to VV-SVTs.
 SVTs can also be classified by pathophysiology.
 That is, primary SVTs are characterized by inflammation that is localized to the veins.
 Secondary SVTs are characterized by systemic inflammatory processes.

 A subclass of SVTs are septic thrombophlebitis, which are SVTs that occur in the setting of an infection.

 Treatment

 The goal of treatment in SVT is to reduce local inflammation and prevent the SVT from extending from its point of origin.
 Treatment may entail the use of compression, physical activity, medications, or surgical interventions.
 The optimal treatment for many SVT sites (i.e. upper limbs, neck, abdominal and thoracic walls, and the penis) has not been determined.

 Compression

 Multiple compression bandages exist.
-Fixed compression bandages, adhesive short stretch bandages, and graduated elastic compression stockings have all be used in the treatment of SVTs.
+Fixed compression bandages, adhesive short stretch bandages, and graduated elastic compression stockings have all been used in the treatment of SVTs.
 The benefit of compression stockings is unclear, though they are frequently used.